 You know, look at the numbers today.

-I mean, you've got some of the the highlights, the sentiment in the country cons consumer confidence now is at a thirteen year high.
+The sentiment in the country, consumer confidence now is at a 13-year high.

-Uh he's been able to eliminate a lot of the burdensome regulation.
+He's been able to eliminate a lot of the burdensome regulation.

-I don't see the problem being in the House as I was talking with Freedom Caucus members just before you got on.
+I don't see the problem being in the House, as I was talking with Freedom Caucus members just before you got on.

 They don't see a problem in the House, but we see another big problem emerging in the Senate.